jupyterlab/extension-examples/README.md

 ## Develop by Examples

-You may find easier to learn how to extend `by examples` instead of going through the documentation.
+You may find it easier to learn how to create extensions _by examples_, instead of going through the documentation.

 Start with the [Hello World](basics/hello-world) and then jump to the topic you are interested in.